yoogottamk/sqlfs/README.md

 # `sqlfs`
-A fuse filesystem that stores data on an sqlite db.
+A fuse filesystem that stores data on an SQL dbs.

 ## How to run
-The default settings create a sqlite database, named `fs.sql` in the current directory.
+The default flags create a sqlite database, named `fs.sql` in the current directory.
 To know more, run `./sqlfs`.
-In particular, look at `-b` and `-d`
+In particular, look at global flags `-b` and `-d`.

 ```sh
 go build